wko27/blog/_daily/2021-11-28-Lobster_Salad.md

 * we played DnD for 5 hours
   * interesting experience
 * Korean BBQ for dinner
+* got my dad hooked on Agadmator's chess channel
+  * watched part of the 2021 world championship

 TODAY:
 * brunch with the family